khoih-prog/ESP_AT_WM_Lite/README.md

 1. To load [Default Credentials](examples/nRF52_ESP8266Shield/Credentials.h)
 ```
+// Used mostly for development and debugging.
+FORCES default values to be loaded each run.
+// Config Portal data input will be ignored and overridden by DEFAULT_CONFIG_DATA
 bool LOAD_DEFAULT_CONFIG_DATA = true;
 ```

 2. To use system default to load "blank" when there is no valid Credentials
 ```
+// Used mostly once debugged.
+Assumes good data already saved in device.
+// Config Portal data input will be override DEFAULT_CONFIG_DATA
 bool LOAD_DEFAULT_CONFIG_DATA = false;
 ```